Sushant2389/web_scraping_test/README.md

 3. Install the dependencies:

-  Please download requirements.txt file from code folder and install all the pacakges in virtual environment as follow:
+  Please download requirements.txt file from repo  and install all the pacakges in virtual environment as follow:

     >>>pip install -r requirements.txt